Home » Kevin Vitali Massachusetts REALTORS-Real Estate Blog » Strategic defualts » Is Rent to Own A Good Way to Purchase a Home?

 Find Rent To Own Homes in Massachusetts

-Finding affordable homes for rent to own can be tough.
-Rent to own homes in Massachusetts are a little hard to find, but other parts of the country may have more rent to own homes available.
+Finding affordable homes for rent to own can be difficult.
+Rent to own homes in Massachusetts are a little harder to find than in some other parts of the country.

-There are companies that may purchase a home and set you up with a rent to own contract with ahouse of your liking.
-Especially in hot markets like you find in the Greater Boston area of Massachusetts rent to own homes will be difficult to find.
-A seller can easily sell a home without the hassle of rent to own.
+There are companies that may purchase a home and set you up with a rent to own contract with a house of your liking.

 Is Buying A Rent To Own Home A Good Idea?

-Rent-to-own homes have the potential to be terrible investments in my opinion.
+Rent-to-own homes have the potential to become bad investments in some situations.

 Definitely consult an attorney when it comes time to review and sign a rent to own contract.

-A $300,000 home the downpayment can be as little as $9,000 to $15,000.
-There are still some No Money Down Loan Programs available but are not available to a large pool of buyers.
+There are still some No Money Down Loan Programs available, although they are not available to every buyer.

 If you want to explore financing options or work on your credit give me a call, I will set you up with the right professionals to get you buying in no time.